Risks and Safety

 -

-Unstaking Delay: Withdrawing funds from a recipe triggers a 7-day unstaking period, during which glowSOL is being converted back to SOL and cannot be accessed.
+Unstaking Delay: Withdrawing funds from a vault triggers a 7-day unstaking period, during which glowSOL is being converted back to SOL and cannot be accessed.

 ℹ️ Note: Support for instant withdrawals is planned in a future release, once the glowSOL/SOL AMM pool is live.